getsolus/solus-site.github.io/content/blog/solus-3-released.md

 ---
-title: "Solus Releases ISO Snapshot 2017.08.13.0"
+title: "Solus 3 Released"
 author: "joshua"
 categories:
 - budgie
 - news
 - releases
-date: 2017-08-13T22:02:27+03:00
+date: 2017-08-14T22:02:27+03:00
 featuredimage: ""
-url: "/2017/08/13/solus-releases-iso-snapshot-20170813-0"
+url: "/2017/08/14/solus-3-released"
 ---

-We're proud to be announce and be making available today a brand new Solus release, which builds on curated rolling release and ISO snapshot model.
+We're proud to be announce and be making available today Solus 3, which builds on curated rolling release and ISO snapshot model.
 This release is the culmination of months of work across all of our editions.

 ## General